Canonical form of a deformed Poisson bracket spacetime: Generalized uncertainty principle spacetime

 The GUP diagonal line element in Schwarzschild coordinates $(t,r,\vartheta,\varphi)$ can be written as~\cite{Gingrich:2024mgk}

 where $\Omega^2 = d\vartheta^2 + \sin^2\vartheta d\varphi^2$ and the metric coefficients are

-where $m$ is the Arnowitt, Deser, Misner (ADM) mass, and $Q_b$ and $Q_c$ are quantum parameters of the model.
-The line element is not of the standard $g_{rr} = -1/g_{tt}$ form.
+where $m$ is the Arnowitt, Deser, Misner (ADM) mass~\cite{PhysRev.122.997}, and $Q_b$ and $Q_c$ are GUP parameters \eqref{eq:parms} of the model.
+We point out that the line element is not of the standard $g_{rr} = -1/g_{tt}$ form of general relativity.
+This is not uncommon for metrics derived from the Hamiltonian formalism such as in loop quantum gravity.
 The classical singularity in $g_{tt}$ is removed at $r=0$, but a new coordinate singularity occurs in $g_{rr}$ at $r=0$.

-The constant mass parameter $m$ is not a fundamental constant of the theory but rather an integration constant from solving the equations of motion.
-Therefore the Hamiltonian constraint should not depend on it.
-To avoid the mass $m$ appearing in the Hamiltonian, we absorb $m$ into the quantum parameter $Q_c$ by defining $\bar{Q}_c = Q_c m^2$, making $\bar{Q}_c$ a mass-dependent parameter.
+When solving the Hamiltonian differential equations of motion an integration constant is often need.
+As we are free to choose the value of this constant, it not a fundamental constant of the theory.
+It can often be identified by asymptotic or classical limits to correspond to a mass parameter $m$.
+However, the Hamiltonian constraint should not depend on it.
+To avoid the mass $m$ appearing in the Hamiltonian, we absorb $m$ into the GUP parameter $Q_c$ by defining $\bar{Q}_c = Q_c m^2$, making $\bar{Q}_c$ a mass-dependent parameter.

 For convenience, we define the following auxiliary functions of $r$:

 so that